 Presiding Partner: C Allen Parker

-Languages: Armenian, Bulgarian, Cantonese (Chinese), Czech, Dutch, Farsi (Persian), French, German, Greek, Gujarati (India), Hebrew, Italian, Kannada (India), Korean, Malay, Mandarin (Chinese), Portuguese, Romanian, Russian, Spanish, Ukrainian and Urdu (Pakistan)
+Languages: Afrikaans, Armenian, Bulgarian, Cantonese (Chinese), Czech, Danish, Dutch, Farsi (Persian), French, German, Greek, Gujarati (India), Hebrew, Hindi (India), Italian, Korean, Mandarin (Chinese), Portuguese, Romanian, Russian, Shanghainese (Chinese), Spanish, Swedish, Turkish, Ukrainian and Urdu (Pakistan)

 Main Areas of Practice:

-Cravath’s tax lawyers play an integral role in structuring and negotiating all types of transactions, including mergers, spin-offs, joint ventures, securities offerings, commercial bank facilities and intricate private equity acquisitions and related financings.
-The firm’s Tax Department designs structures for complex domestic and international transactions and has developed innovative types of acquisitions and financings in the US and international markets.
-In cooperation with tax advisors in other countries, the firm’s tax lawyers work to capture the benefits of differences in the tax law in different jurisdictions.
-Further, Cravath’s Executive Compensation and Benefits Group, a part of the firm’s Tax Department, brings experience and judgment to its clients’ employee benefits and compensation matters,which are often central concerns in acquisitions, dispositions and other transactions.
+Cravath’s Tax Department designs innovative structures for complex US and international transactions, including mergers, spin-offs, joint ventures, securities offerings, commercial bank facilities and intricate private equity acquisitions and related financings.
+In cooperation with tax advisors in other countries, the firm’s tax lawyers work to capture the benefits of differences in the tax law in different regions.
+Executive Compensation & Benefits: Cravath’s ECB Department brings experience and judgment to clients’ executive compensation and benefits matters.
+The firm’s ECB lawyers advise companies, boards of directors, compensation committees and members of senior management in a variety of compensation and benefit arrangements as well as legal compliance concerns.

-Cravath is known for the breadth and depth of its litigation experience in such diverse areas of the law as the Alien Tort Claims Act, antitrust, bankruptcy, contracts and commercial disputes, corporate investigations and governance, employment, the Employment Retirement Income Security Act (ERISA), the Foreign Corrupt Practices Act (FCPA), intellectual property (patents, trademarks, trade dress, copyrights, trade secrets), mergers and acquisitions, real estate, the Racketeer Influenced and Corrupt Organizations Act (RICO), securities and tax.
-Cravath litigators are routinely called upon to represent non-US companies in many of the largest and most complex litigations and domestic and international arbitrations (including ICC, LCIA, AAA and private arbitrations), before administrative agencies and regulatory authorities, and in virtually every other type of proceeding, including internal investigations.
+Cravath’s Litigation Department handles complex litigation across all industries, from initial proceedings through appeals.
+The firm has significant experience in such diverse areas of the law as antitrust, bankruptcy, corporate governance, employment, intellectual property, mergers and acquisitions, securities, tax, government and internal investigations, as well as general commercial matters, among others.
+Cravath litigators are routinely called upon to represent clients in many of the largest and most complex litigations and domestic and international arbitrations (including ICC, LCIA, AAA and private arbitrations), before administrative agencies and regulatory authorities, and in virtually every other type of proceeding, including internal investigations.
 Cravath litigators handle work involving contested merger and acquisition transactions, while boards of directors and special committees have relied on the firm’s lawyers to guide them through the intricacies of shareholder litigation and government investigations.
 The firm’s antitrust experience encompasses a wide range of industries, from mining to telecommunications.
 A significant portion of the firm’s litigation work relates to contracts and commercial disputes, often in the form of business torts as well as other areas of general business litigation.
 The firm handles a broad range of complex and challenging matters involving intellectual property across all industries, from computers to biotechnology and pharmaceuticals to recording technology.
-In the area of securities litigation, Cravath is widely recognised for handling complex and often precedent-setting cases.
+In the area of securities litigation, Cravath is widely recognized for handling complex and often precedent-setting cases.

 Trusts & Estates:

-The firm’s trusts and estates lawyers have served as legal counsel, advisors and trustees to several generations of the families that built many of the most important businesses in the world.
-The firm’s insight and sound judgment have earned the respect and confidence of generations of some of the most successful private clients in their trusts and estates matters.
-Today, the firm continues to represent many leading entrepreneurs, senior executives, and private corporations and partnerships.
-The firm’s lawyers work closely with private clients and their families to realise their estate planning and philanthropic goals by creating and endowing trusts, estates and charitable foundations.
+The firm’s trusts and estates lawyers have served as legal advisors and trustees to several generations of the families that built many of the world’s most important businesses.
+Cravath lawyers work closely with private clients and their families to realize their estate planning and philanthropic goals by creating and endowing trusts, estates and charitable foundations.